Karan Casey: Solo career

 Casey left Solas at the beginning of 1999 to pursue her solo ambitions.
-She then moved back to Ireland, although frequently travelled between her home in Cork and America.
+She then moved back to Ireland, although frequently travelled between her home in County Cork and America.
 In 2000, she collaborated with several other vocalists on Seal Maiden: a Celtic Musical.
 It concerned the mythical creature called the selkie (in this case, a seal-woman).
 The album featured a story written by Irish playwright Marina Carr narrated by Casey, produced by Niall Vallely and Leib Ostrow, and featured contributions from Martin Hayes & Dennis Cahill, Iarla Ó Lionaird, Máiréad Ní Mhaonaigh, Michael McGoldrick, Mel Mercier and Robbie Overson.

 In 2001, Casey finished working on her second solo album, The Winds Begin to Sing (2001) which was well received by critics and propelled her into a stable solo career.
 She released Distant Shore in 2003 and toured extensively throughout the Americas and Europe.
 In 2005, Casey released Chasing the Sun featuring Irish traditional and folk songs which she learned from her mother and maternal grandmother.
 The album included a number of songs written by Casey herself as well as songs by Belfast musician Barry Kerr.
 The album was well received and was the last to be released on the Shanachie and Vertical labels so that Casey, husband Niall Vallely and other associated acts could release her music independently.

 In 2006, Casey joined her previous band Solas to guest on their live DVD and album, Reunion: a Decade of Solas.
 On the recordings, Casey was joined by all of the band's past members and current members from the period.
 She joined Deirdre Scanlan (Solas vocalist 2000–2007) and Antje Duvekot, along with the male vocalists from the band.

 In 2008, Casey and her husband set up Crow Valley Music to release Ships in the Forest.

 In early 2010, Casey released Exiles Return, a duet album with former Solas bandmate John Doyle; it was listed among the Top 5 albums of the year by The Irish Echo newspaper.